clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/webelement/scroll.md

 **Parameters:**
     &emsp;**delta_x**: int
-        &emsp;&emsp; pixels to scroll horizontally.
+        &emsp;&emsp; Pixels to scroll horizontally.
     &emsp;**delta_y**: int
-        &emsp;&emsp; pixels to scroll vertically.
+        &emsp;&emsp; Pixels to scroll vertically.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.
+        &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None